Skype retires older apps for Windows and more as it pushes new features

 - Android 4.0.2 and lower

-- Blackberry OS 7.1 and lower
+- BlackBerry OS 7.1 and lower

 - iOS 7 and lower